DLesmes/AWS/intro/notes_cloud_computing.md

 * AWS Organizations: 🏗️ Organizations provides a centralized way to govern and manage multiple AWS accounts, streamlining administration and security policies.

 Remember: AWS provides a comprehensive suite of services to protect your data, infrastructure, and user identities.
 By leveraging these services, you can build a secure cloud foundation for your applications.

+##  Secrets Manager: Your Secure Key Vault 🔐

+Secrets Manager is a fantastic AWS service that helps us keep our sensitive data safe and sound!
+It protects secrets like passwords, API keys, and tokens, which are vital for accessing our applications, services, and resources.

+Think of it as a secure vault where we can store our most valuable information.  🤫

+**Sharing Secrets with Ease 🤝**

+Secrets Manager also makes it easy to share these secrets with others when needed, without having to copy and paste them directly into our code.
+This helps us avoid security risks and keeps our applications running smoothly.

+**No More Copy-Pasting!  🙅‍♀️**

+By using Secrets Manager, we eliminate the need to hardcode secrets into our applications.
+This makes our code cleaner, more secure, and easier to manage.

+Secrets Manager helps us focus on building great applications while ensuring our sensitive data stays protected.  💪